barryvdh/laravel-async-queue/readme.md

 Add the Service Provider to the providers array in config/app.php

     'Barryvdh\Queue\AsyncServiceProvider',

+You need to run the migrations for this package

+    $ php artisan migrate --package="barryvdh/laravel-async-queue"

 You should now be able to use the async driver in config/queue.php

     'default' => 'async',